-INDIANAPOLIS — The Indiana Supreme Court has unanimously upheld Indiana's right-to-work law banning mandatory union fees.
+INDIANAPOLIS — The Indiana Supreme Court has issued an order throwing out the last remaining constitutional challenge to Indiana's right-to-work law banning mandatory union fees.

-Local 150 of the International Union of Operating Engineers had argued federal labor law required it to represent all employees in a bargaining unit, not just those who chose to join the union.
-However, the opinion written by Justice Brent Dickson said that wasn't the case and occurs only when a union chooses to be an exclusive bargaining agent.
+Local 150 of the International Union of Operating Engineers had argued in the Lake County case that federal labor law required it to represent all employees in a bargaining unit, but the Indiana Supreme Court ruled last month that that occurs only when a union chooses to be an exclusive bargaining agent.

 The 7th U.S. Circuit Court of Appeals also upheld the Indiana law in September.